bgourlie/chat-thang-server/README.md

 You should also add the above line to your `.bashrc`.

-You will need to install the rust nightly binaries and set it to the default toolchain:

-    $ rustup toolchain install nightly && rustup default nightly

 #### Download and run

 Clone the chat-thang-sources into a directory of your choosing: